 America’s Funniest Home Videos You probably don’t need a synopsis of this one, and I’ll tell you truthfully it’s not my favorite show, but kids LOVE it.
 And amidst the inevitable someone-takes-it-in-the-crotch videos, there are usually a few cute and genuinely funny clips.
 Plus listening to your own kids laugh is the best part.
-(TV-PG, multiple seasons) Available on Netflix.
+(TV-PG, multiple seasons) Available on ABC

 Do you have a favorite family friendly TV show?
 Let me know in the comments!